csendranshi/Python_100_DaysOfCode/README.md

 - Day 55: Analysis of Counties, Babynames, Gapminder and Weather Daily Datasets in R | [Analysis of Dr. Semmelweis and Discovery of HandWashing](Day_55/Dr.%20Semmelweis%20and%20the%20Discovery%20of%20Handwashing/notebook.ipynb)
 - Day 56: Analysis of Cars, Homelessness, Gapminder, Walmart, Dogs datasets using Python
 - Day 57: Analysis of Air temperatures around world, Dogs, Avocado, Movies, Musical, Chicago Data portal, Climate change datasets in Python
-- Day 58-71: Data Analysis Concepts
+- Day 58-71: Data Analysis Concepts on DataCamp
 - Day 72: Flask basics
 - Day 73: Analyzed [breathalyzer](Day_73/notebook.ipynb) test data from the State of Iowa
+- Day 74-76: String manipulation in R
+- Day 77-99: Data analysis Concepts in R and Weka
+- Day 100: Form integration using sheets api and AppScript